LogtalkDotOrg/logtalk3/library/NOTES.md

 	`redis_loader.lgt`
 	`redis.txt`

+For helping when embedding Logtalk and Logtalk applications:

+* expand library alias paths `expand_library_alias_paths_loader.lgt`

-There is also a file named `all_loader.lgt` that will load all entities in the groups listed above.
+There is a file named `all_loader.lgt` that will load all entities in the groups listed above.
 Simply type the goal:

 	| ?- logtalk_load(library(all_loader)).

 Specific notes about each group of objects, categories, and protocols can be found in the corresponding `*.txt` files.

+A `parallel_logtalk_processes_setup.pl` Prolog file is also provided with sample code for selected backend Prolog compilers for initializing Logtalk processes such that each process uses a unique scratch directory therefore allowing parallel process execution (e.g. for usage at continuous integration servers).

 Some of the files contained in this directory represent work in progress and are not loaded by default by any loader utility file.